rick-r/marriage-figaro-norway/captions.md

 un signor liberal,
 prudente, e saggio,
 a un giovinastro, a un paggio ...

 Hey to each their own!
-But I'd have thought you would prefer an affair with the boss of the studio rather than with some work experience kid.
+But I'd have thought you would prefer an affair with the boss of the studio rather than... with some work experience kid!
 What's this tape?

 SUSANNA: